Soroti Solar Power Station: Developers

-The power station was developed by a consortium of Access Power Limited (through its subsidiary Access Uganda Solar), a company based in the United Arab Emirates, and TSK Electrónica y Electricidad, a company based in Spain.
+The power station was developed by a consortium of Access Power Limited (through its subsidiary Access Uganda Solar), a company based in the United Arab Emirates(Sunztech power), and TSK Electrónica y Electricidad, a company based in Spain.
 They won the competitive bidding and were awarded the development contract at the same time as the developers of the Tororo Solar Power Station.

 As of February 2022, the power station has been sold to and is now owned by Total Eren, the renewable energy subsidiary of the French energy conglomerate, TotalEnergies.

 Construction costs, funding, and commissioning

 The construction costs were US$19 million.
 The project received partial funding from the European Union Infrastructure Trust Fund through KfW.
 On 12 December 2016, the solar plant was switched on.